 - by contacting us at any time using the contact details in Who We Are and How to Contact Us.

 Where you opt out of receiving these marketing messages, this will not apply to Personal Data provided to us as a result of emails relating to existing or pending hires, purchases or subscriptions using the Services or consent to direct marketing communications.

 What Personal Data we collect

-We use Personal Data we collect to provide the Services, personalize content, remember information to help you efficiently access your account, analyze how the Services are used, diagnose service or technical problems, maintain security, monitor aggregate metrics such as total number of visitors, traffic, and demographic patterns, and track user content and users as necessary to comply with the Digital Millennium Copyright Act and other applicable laws.
+We use Personal Data we collect to provide the Services, personalize content, remember information to help you efficiently access your account, analyze how the Services are used, diagnose service or technical problems, maintain security, monitor aggregate metrics such as total number of visitors, traffic, and demographic patterns, and track user content and users as necessary to comply with applicable laws.

 Information You Directly Provide to Us.
 There are many occasions when you provide information that may enable us to identify you personally ("Personal Data") while using the Services.
 Such occasions are limited to when you are signed in.
 The Personal Data we may collect from you is outlined in the table below.

 |Identity Data||First name, last name, username or similar identifier and date of birth.|

 |Online Presence Data||Links to your public account pages at social media websites, links to personal websites, your log-in credentials for Twitter or other third party sites and other online materials related to you.|

 |Transaction Data||Any details about payments to and from you and other details of subscriptions and services you have purchased from us.|